Analyzing Perimeter Solutions (PRM) and Its Competitors

 |2.56

-Perimeter Solutions currently has a consensus target price of $14.50, suggesting a potential upside of 93.33%.
-As a group, “Chemicals & allied products” companies have a potential upside of 52.31%.
-Given Perimeter Solutions’ stronger consensus rating and higher possible upside, analysts plainly believe Perimeter Solutions is more favorable than its rivals.
+Perimeter Solutions presently has a consensus target price of $14.50, suggesting a potential upside of 84.95%.
+As a group, “Chemicals & allied products” companies have a potential upside of 46.59%.
+Given Perimeter Solutions’ stronger consensus rating and higher probable upside, equities analysts clearly believe Perimeter Solutions is more favorable than its peers.

-Perimeter Solutions has a beta of 1.51, meaning that its share price is 51% more volatile than the S&P 500.
-Comparatively, Perimeter Solutions’ rivals have a beta of 0.43, meaning that their average share price is 57% less volatile than the S&P 500.
+Perimeter Solutions has a beta of 1.51, suggesting that its stock price is 51% more volatile than the S&P 500.
+Comparatively, Perimeter Solutions’ peers have a beta of 0.43, suggesting that their average stock price is 57% less volatile than the S&P 500.

-This table compares Perimeter Solutions and its rivals’ net margins, return on equity and return on assets.

 Summary

-Perimeter Solutions rivals beat Perimeter Solutions on 7 of the 13 factors compared.
+Perimeter Solutions peers beat Perimeter Solutions on 7 of the 13 factors compared.

 About Perimeter Solutions